2023 Most Popular Religious Studies Bachelor's Degree Schools in the New England Region

 The following schools top our list of the Most Popular Religious Studies Bachelor's Degree Colleges.

 Our 2023 rankings named Brown University the most popular school in the New England Region for religious studies students working on their bachelor’s degree.
-Brown is a fairly large private not-for-profit school located in the midsize city of Providence.
+Brown is a large private not-for-profit school located in the city of Providence.

 About 64% of the students majoring in religion at the school are women while 36% are male.

-Read full report on Religious Studies at Brown University
+Full Religious Studies at Brown University Report

 You’ll be in good company if you decide to attend Gordon College.
 It ranked #2 on our 2023 Most Popular Religious Studies Bachelor’s Degree Schools in the New England Region list.
-Gordon College is a small private not-for-profit school located in the suburb of Wenham.
+Gordon College is a small private not-for-profit school located in the large suburb of Wenham.

 Women make up 55% of the religion majors at the school.